kavon/swift-evolution/proposals/nnnn-actor-initializers.md

 }
 ```

+Currently, actors must define a `convenience` initializer to perform delegation.
 What rules should apply to actors, which are a reference type (like a class) but do not support inheritance?

 ### Deinitializer Isolation